epha29/ETS0460-15/README.md

-substring- (Required) The string to check at the beginning. start-(Optional) The index where the check should begin. end-(Optional) The index where the check should stop. result values are true- if the string is starting with a given substring fase- if not starting with agiven substring
+substring- (Required) The string to check at the beginning. start-(Optional) The index where the check should begin. end-(Optional) The index where the check should stop.

+result values are

+true- if the string is starting with a given substring fase- if not starting with agiven substring

+# endswith()
+The endswith() method in Python is used to check whether a string ends with a specific substring.
+It returns True if the string ends with the given substring and False otherwise.

+what is the syntax?

+string.endswith(substring, start, end)
+ substring - string to check at the end start-(optional) the index where checking should begin end-(optional) the where the cheking should stop

+ result values are

+ true-if the string is end with a given substring false-if not ends with a given substring